Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 - Interview 40 %

-- Presentation of the portfolio, study plan and proficiency demonstration plan at the interview 40 %
+- Presentation of the portfolio, Study plan and Plan for your final project at the interview 40 %

 A study place is offered to highest scoring applicants who meet the selection criteria.
 Applicants ranked behind the admitted students may be placed on a waiting list in the order of their score.
 The waiting lists are either programme-specific or group-specific if there are several groups in a single programme.
 A study place will become vacant and can be offered to an applicant on a waiting list only if one of the applicants admitted to the same degree programme (or group) chooses not to accept the study place, or if someone who has been conditionally admitted fails to submit the necessary documents by the end of the deadline.